 ROBIN PICKERING: Program Manager

-Ward is a graduate of UNCSA Conservatory of Music (Bachelors of Music: Cello Performance), has over 2 decades of music performance and teaching experience throughout the United States and abroad.
+Ward is a graduate of UNCSA Conservatory of Music (Bachelors of Music: Cello Performance), has over two decades of music performance and teaching experience throughout the United States and abroad.

-When not playing music or working with SCP and RFS, Ward practices Insight Meditation, cooks, and spends time with his wife, Annelise, his son, Rhys, and his Boston Terrier, Mouse.
+When not playing music or working with SCP and RFS, Ward practices Insight Meditation, cooks, and spends time with his wife Annelise, his young son and daughter, and his Boston Terrier.

-CAROLINE GUZMAN is delighted to be part of Studio Creative Play and The Roberts Field community as a Studio Terra kindergarten teacher.
-For the past five years, she has been immersed in the joyful exploration and merry art-making of Studio Creative Play’s early childhood classrooms.
-Across that time, she acted as a Staff Supervisor, taught children from ages two up through five, and worked with her co-teachers to craft both half day and full day programs that would meet the diverse needs of their students.
-Most recently, she anchored a four-year-old class who spent one day each week in the company of their kindergarten mentors.
-Caroline greatly valued this opportunity to team-teach, to facilitate a larger group of children, and to blend a pre-school sense of play with the academic learning of a slightly older child.
+CAROLINE GUZMAN has been immersed in the joyful exploration and merry art-making of Studio Creative Play since 2011.
+She returns this year to serve the Studio Creative Play/Roberts Field community as a co-teacher in its Studio Terra Kindergarten for the second year.
+Across Caroline’s time in early childhood with Venni Studio, she acted as a Staff Supervisor, taught children from ages two up through six, and worked with her co-teachers to design both half day and full day programs that would meet the diverse needs of their students.
+She greatly values the opportunities past and present to deepen her craft with the RFS team of educators — focusing on the use of play towards affording authentic occasions for academic discovery.
 She is a firm believer in the power of imagination, and gets energized every day by a kindergartner’s ability to manifest “the pretend.”

 Caroline holds a Bachelor’s degree in Dance from Connecticut College, where she also completed her Elementary Teacher Certification.
 In 2006, she graduated among the first teachers in her state with a unique cross endorsement in the field of dance for students in grades K through 6.
 She continued her training at the American Dance Festival, where she studied under a Young Artist Scholarship and had the privilege of performing in its International Choreographers Commissioning Program.